mikke89/RmlUiDoc/pages/rml/events.md

 `mousescroll`{:.evt}
 : Sent to the focus element when the mouse's scroll wheel is scrolled.
-* `wheel_delta`: An integer value representing how far the wheel has been scrolled.
+* `wheel_delta`: A float value representing how far the wheel has been scrolled.

 #### Dragging Events